mukeshwebdp/15-week-javaScrit-DOM/README.md

 # Que 6: Your task is to use JS DOM to create a heading element and a dropdown element.
 You have an array of options, and you need to loop through them, adding each option as a dropdown item.
 Below are the reference images.

 # Que 7: You are tasked to create an input field and a list of items.
 As the user types in the input field, dynamically filter the list to show only items that match the input.
 Making sure the list updates in real-time as the user types.

+# Que 8: Your task is to create a webpage that displays the time in hours, minutes, and seconds in the center of the screen.
+Formate the time to have 2 digits for hours, minutes, and seconds, and seconds, and use the time's valures to assign a hex code to the background.
+The timer's values to assign a hex code to the background.
+The timer should update in real-time wihtout any user interaction.
+For Example: if the time is 12:10:50 the background color of the webpage will have the hex code "#121050"

+# Que 9: Your task is to create a simple webpage with two buttons: "Login" and "Logout".
+When the "Login" button is clicked, the user's authentication staus should be stored in local Storage.
+When the "Logout" button is clicked, the authentication status should be removed form localStorage.
+Additionally, display a heading below the buttons to indicate whether the user is logged in or not.